duckdb/duckdb-web/docs/api/c/appender.md

 Returns the error message associated with the given appender.
 If the appender has no error message, this returns `nullptr` instead.

-The error message should be freed using `duckdb_free`.
+The error message should not be freed.
+It will be de-allocated when `duckdb_appender_destroy` is called.

 #### **Syntax**
 ---